-Healthy dietary behaviors are supported by access to nutritious foods, and grocery stores are a major provider of these foods.
-There are 38 grocery establishments in the report area, a rate of 22.19 per 100,000 population.
+Healthy dietary behaviors are supported by access to healthy foods, and Grocery Stores are a major provider of these foods.
+There are 26 grocery establishments in the report area, a rate of 22.32 per 100,000 population.
 Grocery stores are defined as supermarkets and smaller grocery stores primarily engaged in retailing a general line of food, such as canned and frozen foods; fresh fruits and vegetables; and fresh and prepared meats, fish, and poultry.
 Delicatessen-type establishments are also included.
 Convenience stores and large general merchandise stores that also retail food, such as supercenters and warehouse club stores, are excluded.
-It is important to note that although the availability of Grocery Stores in Waterbury is adequate, the stores are concentrated in pockets which create food deserts.